 About the CFRU

 The Cooperative Forestry Research Unit (CFRU) is a stakeholder-driven research cooperative housed at the University of Maine.
-It includes 32 member organizations representing over 8 million acres of Maine’s forest (half of all forestland in the state).
+It includes 33 member organizations representing over 8 million acres of Maine’s Forest (half of all forestland in the state).
 CFRU Cooperators include Maine forest landowners, wood processors, conservation organizations, and others that support the mission and objectives of the CFRU.
 The CFRU is funded by voluntary financial and in-kind contributions from its members to The University of Maine.

-The goals, objectives, and operating procedures of CFRU are re-evaluated every five years and incorporated into a Program Prospectus.
+The goals, objectives, and operating procedures of the CFRU are re-evaluated every five years and incorporated into a Program Prospectus.
 An Advisory Committee composed of representatives of member organizations guide all CFRU activities.
-A Research Team consisting of the Director, support staff, scientists, and technical support personnel are responsible for achieving CFRU objectives through research projects approved by the Advisory Committee.
+A Research Team consisting of the director, support staff, scientists, and technical support personnel are responsible for achieving CFRU objectives through research projects approved by the Advisory Committee.

 CFRU research focuses primarily on developing applied information that can be used by member organizations to improve forest management.
 Current CFRU research focuses on silviculture, forest productivity, forest modeling, and wildlife habitat issues related to the management of Maine’s commercial forestlands.
 Findings from CFRU research are promptly disseminated to Cooperators, and completed research is published in refereed scientific journals.
 The CFRU is always open to new research ideas and proposals that have important implications for forest management in Maine.